SamLinoFinnegan/CI-CD/README.md

 In order to complete this task one of the most important elements was working with an SSH key.
-I had not done that before, but now used an SSH-key to connect to both the digital ocean server and github.
+I had not done that before, but now used an SSH-key to connect to both the digital ocean server and GitHub.
 A SSH key is a secure method of authentication.
 Also the use of GitHub Actions was new to me it took a while to get a grasp of the yaml syntax.
 But the use of GitHub actions very useful: it will trigger a set of actions on a certain GitHub event (for example push).
 To store all my private information, the SSH keys and the server information for digital ocean, I used GitHub secrets.
 This is a method to store and encrypt your data, but can access it through variables in GitHub Actions.